-

 SECTION 2.(e) G.S.
 116‑239.8(b)(4)c. reads as rewritten:

 c.
 Food services. – The laboratory school shall strive to ensure that one hundred percent (100%) muscadine grape juice is made available to students as a part of the school's nutrition program or through the operation of the school's vending facilities.
-The laboratory school shall establish policies to prevent the purchase of a food product that is (i) misbranded as a meat or poultry product as prohibited in Articles 49B and 49D of Chapter 106 of the General Statutes or (ii) cell‑cultured food product as defined in G.S.
+The laboratory school shall not purchase cell‑cultured food products as defined in G.S.
 106‑549.15 or G.S.
 106‑549.51.
 Upon request, the local school administrative unit in which the laboratory school is located shall administer the National School Lunch Program for the laboratory school in accordance with G.S.
 115C‑264.

 SECTION 2.(f) G.S.
 115D‑20 reads as rewritten: